mitmedialab/unhangout-old/INSTALLATION.md

   - ``UNHANOGUT_REDIS_DB`` is an index number pointing to the redis database to use.
 By default, we use 0 for production.
 The unit tests use 1, and will destroy data there.
+  - ``UNHANOGUT_DB_DRIVER`` Which database driver to use for storing Unhangout data.
+Currently supported drivers are 'redis' and 'couchdb'.
+Using the couchdb driver requires installing [CouchDB](http://couchdb.apache.org) and configuring the UNHANGOUT_COUCHDB_* settings.
+Note that session data will always be stored in redis regardless of the driver used.
   - ``UNHANGOUT_HANGOUT_APP_ID`` The default is the Google app ID for our hangout gadget -- if you're rolling your own installation, you'll need to create your own Google Hangout app and provide the ID here -- see the